microideax/Open-Dnn/README.md

         ```
 syn.sh will generate the 3 sub-net IPs with the C++ code and scripts generated from previous step.
 One could also hack the accelerator　configurations in the acc_instance.h and call the testbench classes to verify the correctness of your change.

+   >**:pushpin: TIPS:**
+   > - For co-sim, please uncomment the iteration in the hls_script.tcl.
+Current hls_script.tcl is simplified for IP generation.

 3. Accelerator system construction.
 The system construction scripts are provided within the generated project folder gen_proj/impl_proj.
 Before constructing the accelerator system, make sure the environment is well set and the sub-net IPs are generated and located properly.
    - Local Cluster
    		```sh